sageXsane/alx-low_level_programming/0x0A-argc_argv/README.md

 task 2: prints all the arguments on the command line task 3: multiples 2 numbers that are give as arguments on command line task 4: prints sum of positive numbers on command line

+advance task
+task 100: prints the minimum number of coins to make change for an amount of money.